edgurgel/solid/README.md

 ## Custom tags

-To implement new tag you need to create new module that implement the `Tag` behaviour:
+To implement a new tag you need to create a new module that implements the `Tag` behaviour:

 ```elixir
 defmodule MyCustomTag do